Regularization after retention in ultrahigh dimensional linear regression models

+The dataset includes $n=120$ samples and $p=18,975$ variables.
+We randomly partition the data into a training set of $96$ observations and a test set of $24$ observations.
+We use 5-fold cross validation for tuning parameter selection on the training set for the last regularization step of each method (cleaning step in the screen and clean method) and calculate the prediction mean square error on the test set.
+For the second step of RAR+ and RAR+(MC+), generalized information criterion is employed (Fan and Tang, 2013).
+The whole procedure is repeated $200$ times.
+To evaluate the stability of different methods, we also calculate the size of the union of the selected variables across the 200 repetitions for each method.
+A summary of prediction error (Error), selected model size (Size) and the size of the union of the selected variables (Usize) over 200 repetitions are reported in Table \ref{tablethree} to evaluate the performance of different methods.

-As shown in Table 3, RAR performs the best in terms of prediction error and selects fewer variables than lasso does.
-MRAR selects the most parsimonious model with slightly larger prediction error than RAR and Ada-lasso.
-Independence screening-based methods lead to sparser models than RAR, but they have the largest prediction errors.
-For SIS-lasso and ISIS-lasso, we select the top 60 variables in the screening step.
+As shown in Table \ref{tablethree}, RAR performs the best in terms of prediction error.
+It selects fewer variables than Lasso does, but has larger variation in terms of model selection (based on standard deviation of model size and Usize).
+On average, RAR+ selects a more parsimonious model with slightly larger prediction error than RAR and Ada-lasso.
+It is worth noting that RAR+ has the smallest Usize among all considered methods.
+Independence screening-based methods lead to sparser models than RAR, but they have larger prediction errors on average.
+For SIS-lasso, ISIS-lasso, SIS-MC+ and ISIS-MC+, we select the top 60 variables in the screening step.
 We also try other thresholds and they lead to similar results.
 The reason may be that there exist signals that are weakly correlated with the response so that even ISIS-lasso misses them.

-To show the potential of each method, we also report the optimal prediction error on the entire solution path.
-Ada-lasso performs the best, at the cost of selecting the most variables.
-RAR and MRAR have very close performance to Ada-lasso.

-\section{Discussion}
+In addition, we observe that RAR+(MC+) selects fewer variables with a slightly larger prediction error, when compared with RAR+, respectively.
+Similar observations can be made when comparing the nonconvex penalties SCAD and MC+ with Lasso, SIS-MC+ with SIS-lasso and ISIS-MC+ with ISIS-lasso.
+Note that SC-forward has the smallest model size, however, it has a much larger prediction error than our methods.
+Moreover, the standard deviation of its prediction error is very large, which might be due to large variation of selected variable set across 200 repetitions (implied by the large Usize).
+We omit the results for SC-Lasso and SC-marginal as they have larger prediction errors than SC-forward.

+{\bf 5.
+Discussion}

 The proposed regularization after retention method is a general framework for model selection and estimation.
 In the retention step, there exist alternatives to obtain the retention set beyond those using marginal information.
 For example, we can use forward regression with early stopping.
-In the regularization step, it is straightforward to replace lasso with other penalized methods such as smoothly clipped absolute deviation \citep{fan2001variable} and adaptive lasso \citep{zou2006adaptive}.
+In the regularization step, it would be interesting to study the corresponding theoretical results when penalty functions other than the $\ell_1$ norm (e.g., SCAD (Fan and Li, 2001), MC+ (Zhang, 2010)) are used.